-Although we usually think of stone as “hard,” it is a porous material.
+Although we usually think of stone as “hard,” the material is actually porous.
 Natural stone has varying degrees of porosity depending on the type of stone.
 If left unsealed, spills and everyday messes can easily penetrate the surface.
-The liquid eventually evaporates but the stain is left behind.
+The liquid eventually evaporates but a stain may be left behind.

 Highly acidic substances such as orange juice, coffee and wine will also etch acid sensitive stones and leave a dull mark.
-Acid resistant stones such as most granite, slate and sandstone will not etch.
+Acid resistant stones such as most granite, slate and sandstone will resist etching.

 Benefits of Protecting Stone

 The best way to prevent stains is to treat the surface with a protective sealer.
-The sealer fills in the pores and repels spills on the surface, allowing you time to completely wipe it away.
+The sealer fills in the pores and repels spills on the surface, allowing you time to completely wipe them away with no damage.

-Fluorochemical technology is the most advanced technology available, providing the ultimate shield against both water and oil-base stains.
+Fluorochemical technology is the most advanced technology available, providing the ultimate shield against both water and oil-based stains.
 The micro-molecular formula actually bonds with the stone surface to deliver unsurpassed wear resistance and durability.
 And because the sealer reacts with the stone, you no longer have to worry about its porosity.
-It works on all types of stone, from ultra-porous Juparana Columbo to super-dense Absolute Black.
+Our sealers work on all types of stone, from ultra-porous Juparana Columbo to super-dense Absolute Black.

 Like any other surface in your home, natural stone also needs to be cleaned to maintain its beauty.
 However, natural stone requires cleaning products specifically designed for stone’s unique mineral composition.

-Most popular general-purpose cleaners will etch or damage the stone or degrade the sealer, therefore removing protective properties and becoming susceptible to stains.
-Cleaning products containing too much acids or alkalines will etch the stone.
+Most popular general-purpose cleaners will etch or damage the stone or degrade the sealer, therefore removing protective properties and making the stone susceptible to stains.
+Cleaning products containing too much acid or alkaline will etch the stone.
 Scouring powders and abrasives will scratch the surface.

-Maintenance cleaning with a pH-balanced, neutral cleaner such as Revitalizer Cleaner & Protector will help remove soils that normal dusting or damp mopping leave behind.
-It also helps keep your stone free of dust and dry, sandy soil to minimize wear patterns from everyday use on some softer stones.
+Maintenance cleaning with a pH-balanced, neutral cleaner such as Rejuvenata will help remove soils that normal dusting or damp mopping leave behind.
+This process also helps keep your stone free of dust and dry, sandy soil to minimize wear patterns from everyday use on some softer stones.
 Specially designed cleaners for stone will also never break down the protective sealer.
 In fact, some cleaners contain protective properties which reinforce the sealer and prolong stain resistance, making your care of natural stone surfaces in your home even easier.

-If this complaint is coming to your attention and your client has tumbled travertine, limestone or marble installed, chances are a “topical” coating type of sealer (those that need to continually be re-applied every couple of years), is the culprit.
-I having said that, many times, when these types of sealers are applied on the surfaces another product, typically, “Shark Grip” then needs to be applied to overcome the slipperiness!
+If your customers are complaining about slippery surfaces, and they have tumbled travertine, limestone or marble installed, chances are a “topical” coating type of sealer (those that need to continually be re-applied every couple of years), is the culprit.
+Having said that, many times, when these types of sealers are applied on the surfaces another product, typically, “Shark Grip,” then needs to be applied to overcome the slipperiness!
 The reason is that these products are unable to penetrate or impregnate the stone.
-This situation is a double edge sword.
-It is costly and it typically doesn’t correct the situation or only temporarily corrected, and you can spend a lot of money.
+This situation is a double-edged sword: The situation is uncorrected or only temporarily corrected, and you can spend a lot of money.

-For our natural stone products, we recommend Dry Treat Cleaner and Sealer products, www.drytreat.com.
+For care of natural stone products, we recommend Dry-Treat Cleaner and Sealer products.
 You will never have a slippery surface, nor probably, ever have to seal again with these fantastic products.
-I can’t tell you how many contractors have told me about their client situations re: slipperiness, prior to being educated on the proper cleaning and sealing techniques for travertine, limestone and marble – interior or exterior!
+We have recommended Dry-Treat to many contractors when they have told us about client situations with regard to slipperiness, prior to being educated on the proper cleaning and sealing techniques for travertine, limestone and marble – interior or exterior!